 As a brand-new model, we’ll have to wait and see how well the Stinger does for reliability, but Kia has an excellent reputation as a manufacturer.
 The brand sits solidly mid-table in Warranty Direct’s Reliability Index, which ranks manufacturers as a whole, and Kia sits equal top in JD Power’s 2017 Vehicle Dependability Survey.
 Should anything go wrong, all new Kias have an impressive seven-year warranty.

-The Stinger has yet to be crash tested by safety organisation Euro NCAP, but all models come as standard with plenty of the latest equipment to help keep you safe.
+The Stinger scored the maximum five stars during crash testing by safety organisation Euro NCAP.
 Every car comes with a full complement of airbags, automatic emergency braking, lane keep assistance and speed limit information, while the GT-Line S and GT-S also have a system to spot vehicles in your blind spot, and rear cross traffic alert which helps spot approaching vehicles when reversing.
 An active bonnet system helps protect pedestrians in the event of a collision.

 With the only option across the range being metallic paint, each Stinger comes with an impressively high level of standard kit.
 All models have keyless entry and start, a wireless phone charger and adaptive cruise control with a speed limiter to help you stay within the limit when necessary.
 The GT-Line comes with a nine-speaker sound system, heated electric front seats and leather upholstery.
 The higher-grade models, GT-Line and GT-S, have a 15-speaker system from Harmon Kardon and a 360-degree camera system to help you manoeuvre, as well as an electric boot lid, heated rear seats and ventilated front seats for extra hot days.
 The GT-S gets a nicer Nappa leather upholstery, and extra adjustability on the front seats.